-Lummi Nation could sue under repatriation act to free captive orca in Miami
+Lummi tribal members could sue under repatriation act to free captive orca in Miami

 “It’s our last chance to do what is right, and bring her home,” Kinley said.

-The Lummi have made numerous requests to the Seaquarium and visited in person and even trailored a totem pole all the way to Miami and back, advocating for the return of the orca to her family.
+The Lummi have made numerous requests to the Seaquarium and visited in person and even trailered a totem pole all the way to Miami and back, advocating for the return of the orca to her family.
 But each time the tribe has received no direct response, said Morris, senior policy adviser in the Sovereignty and Treaty Protection Office of the Lummi Indian Business Council.

 In earlier public statements, the Seaquarium general manager has stated the Lummi’s proposal to retire Tokitae to a netted off cove in her home waters is a dangerous “experiment.”
 The Seaquarium maintains she is better off under its care than in her home waters, where the southern residents are endangered.